-4.7 Incremental Matches
+RL3.7 Incremental Matches

-To meet this requirement, an implementation must provide for incremental matching.
+To meet this requirement, an implementation shall provide for incremental matching.

 For buffered matching, one needs to be able to return whether there is a partial match; that is, whether there would be a match if additional characters were added after the targetLimit.
-This can be done with a separate method having an enumerated return value: match, no_match, or partial_match.
+This can be done with a separate method having an enumerated return value: match, no\match, or partial\match.

 '''

 if (m.incrementalmatches(text, cs, ts, tl, cl) == Matcher.MATCH) {

 ...

+}

 '''

-Thus performing an incremental match of $/bcbce (\rightarrow d) / against "1abcbcd2" would return a$ partial_matchbecause the addition of ane $to the end of the target would allow it to match.
-Note that <math>/(bc) (\rightarrow d) / would also$ return a partial match, because if bc were added at the end of the target, it would match.
+Thus performing an incremental match of $/bcbce(\neg d)$ / against "la $\underline{bcbc}$ d2" would return a partial\match because the addition of an e to the end of the target would allow it to match.
+Note that $/(bc) (\neg d)$ / would also return a partial match, because if bc were added at the end of the target, it would match.